zanarmstrong/sfpc/_posts/2014-10-31-Sarah's revelation: Dictionaries, D3, and attributes.md

   })
   .attr("width", sideLength)
   .attr("class", 'squares')
-{% endhighlight %}

 You can use a dictionary to hold the attributes, and define them like this:

-{% highlight javascript %}// define attributes for rectangles using a dictionary var squareAttr = {
+// define attributes for rectangles using a dictionary var squareAttr = {
 	"x": function(d) {return d.x * sideLength;},
 	"y": function(d) {return d.y * sideLength;},